harness/developer-hub/release-notes/continuous-delivery.md

 #### Fixed issues

-- The output tab on the pipeline console showed incorrect details for retries when viewed on console mode.
-This issue is fixed now.
-Pass correct step id for retry steps in console view to see correct details in the output tab.(PIPE-20648, ZD-67024)
+- The output tab in the pipeline console previously displayed incorrect details for retries when viewed in console mode.
+This issue has been resolved by ensuring that the correct step ID is passed for retry steps, allowing accurate details to be shown in the output tab.(PIPE-20648, ZD-67024)
-- While cinnecting to the Git sync service, a connection error was being thrown.
-This issue is resolved by increasing the number of connection retries from 1 to 3.
+- While connecting to the Git sync service, a connection error was being thrown.
+This issue is fixed by increasing the retry policy from 1 to 3.
 (PIPE-20589, ZD-67247,67488)
 - The test class `io.harness.pcf.cfsdk.CfSdkClientImplTest` was failing.
 The failing test classes have been fixed now.
 (CDS-99557)
 - The pipeline deployed using the rolling deployment method threw a `NotificationTargetARN` error.
 This issue is resolved now with support for adding lifecycle hooks with different notificationARNs and roles at the time of creation of ASG.
 (CDS-99460, ZD-67371)
 - The customers were unable to delete service.
 This issue is resolved now by adding a functionality to support deletion of services that were soft deleted from service Dashboard page.
 (CDS-99344, ZD-67225).